-Activity Description Number / frequency / timeline Planned D(ii) Actual Ongoing monthly analysis of injury rates, and site visits Analyze and target 24 employers and conduct multiple employer site visits as required.
-Completed by Dec 31, 2016 Click here to enter text.
-Develop and implement awareness programs based on results of research into high injury rates and case management.
-Program likely to contain communication, training and resource materials for small, medium and large companies on this issue Completed by Dec 31, 2016 D (ii) [For WSBC use only] No. State State
+D (i) Therefore, we will undertake the following activities: Activity Description Number / frequency Planned D( Ongoing monthly analysis of injury rates, and site visits Analyze and target 24 employers and conduct multiple employer site visits as required.
+Completed by Dec 31, 2016 3, limited uptake or interest by industry Develop and implement awareness programs based on results of research into high injury rates and case management.
+Program likely to contain communication, training and resource materials for small, medium and large companies on this issue Completed by Dec 31, 2016 3 D (ii) [For WSBC use only] 38T